How emcee controls assistant access to Salesforce.

 Capability Status Current posture

-Invocation log per user Partial Runtime events exist.
+Invocation log per user Partial Runtime events exist with tenant, org, user, assistant, tool, timing, and status.
 The polished customer-facing console does not yet.

 Record / field provenance Partial Tool and action shape are captured today.
 Full customer-facing provenance is not.